Discover the Science Behind Thermo Bamboo

 What is Thermo Bamboo?

-Thermo bamboo, also known as thermo-treated bamboo scrimber, is an engineered material made by recombining bamboo strands under high heat and pressure.
+Thermo bamboo, also called bamboo scrimber, is an engineered material made by recombining bamboo strands under high heat and pressure.

 While bamboo is a fast-growing and renewable resource, its natural form is susceptible to decay, deformation, and pest damage.

-Through a carefully controlled 20-step process, raw bamboo is transformed into Thermo Bamboo.
+Through a carefully controlled 20-step process, we turn raw bamboo into Thermo Bamboo.
 This process removes sugars, enhances durability, and restructures the bamboo at the molecular level, producing a material that offers:

-Thermo bamboo is ideal for demanding outdoor applications in architecture, landscaping, and home furnishings.
+Thermo bamboo is ideal for demanding outdoor applications in architecture and landscaping.

 thermo bamboo transformation